MMesbahU/Weggis/Files/explore.md

 ```

 Now we have a subset of putative Native American samples.
-We can calculate allele frequencies for only these samples.
+Then, we could perform all analyses considering only these samples.

 ------------------------